Hanna-Barbera: Post-closure and Barbera's final years (2001–2006)

 While Cartoon Network Studios took over production of programming, the Los Angeles City Council approved a plan to preserve the Cahuenga Blvd. headquarters in May 2004, while allowing retail and residential development on the site.

 Barbera died of natural causes on December 18, 2006, at the age of 95.
 Warner Bros.
-Animation continues to produce new productions based on the Hanna-Barbera properties since then.
+Animation has continued to produce new productions based on Hanna-Barbera properties since then.

-Tributes and legacy

-Cartoon Network Studios Europe was renamed Hanna-Barbera Studios Europe paying tribute to the studio in April 2021.

 Production

 Production process changes

 The small budgets that television animation producers had to work within prevented Hanna-Barbera from working with the full theatrical-quality animation that Hanna and Barbera had been known for at Metro-Goldwyn-Mayer.
 While the budget for MGM's seven-minute Tom and Jerry shorts was about $35,000, the Hanna-Barbera studios were required to produce five-minute Ruff and Reddy episodes for no more than $3,000 apiece.
 To keep within these tighter budgets, Hanna-Barbera furthered the concept of limited animation (also called "planned animation") practiced and popularized by the United Productions of America (UPA) studio, which also once had a partnership with Columbia Pictures.
 Character designs were simplified, and backgrounds and animation cycles (walks, runs, etc.) were regularly re-purposed.

 Characters were often broken up into a handful of levels so that only the parts of the body that needed to be moved at a given time (i.e. a mouth, an arm, a head) were animated.
 The rest of the figure remained on a held animation cel.
 This allowed a typical seven-minute short to be done with only nearly 2,000 drawings instead of the usual 14,000.
 Dialogue, music, and sound effects were emphasized over action, leading Chuck Jones—a contemporary who worked for Warner Bros.
 Cartoons and whose short The Dover Boys practically invented many of the concepts in limited animation—to disparagingly refer to the limited television cartoons produced by Hanna-Barbera and others as "illustrated radio".